cooperrc/advanced-dynamics/module_00/introduction.md

 3. Locate course areas and features, and recognize their general purposes

-3. Download and install Respondus Lockdown Browser with Monitor to ensure you can successfully take the graded quizzes.

-2. Scan and upload a hand-written assignment

 2. Open an Adams file and save a figure

-3. Submit a Google Document in HuskyCT
+3. Submit a jupyter notebook on HuskyCT
+4.
+5. Scan and upload a hand-written quiz

 # Activities